Cinnamon Scone Recipe (with Cinnamon Chips)

 - Preheat the oven to 400ºF (204ºC).
 Line a large baking sheet with a silicone baking mat or parchment paper.
 Set aside.

-- In a large bowl, whisk together the flour, ¼ cup (50g) of the granulated sugar, brown sugar, baking powder, salt, and 1 teaspoon of the ground cinnamon.
+- In a large bowl, whisk together the flour, ¼ cup (50g) of the granulated sugar, brown sugar, baking powder, salt, and 1 teaspoon of the ground cinnamon.2 and ¼ cups (270g) all-purpose flour, ¼ cup + 1 Tablespoon (63g) granulated sugar, ¼ cup (50g) firmly packed light or dark brown sugar, 2 and ½ teaspoons baking powder, ½ teaspoon salt, 2 teaspoons ground cinnamon

-- Quickly grate the frozen butter into the flour mixture.
+- Quickly grate the frozen butter into the flour mixture.6 Tablespoons (85g) unsalted butter

 - Using a pastry blender, a fork, or two knives, blend the butter into the flour until it resembles coarse crumbs.
 Set aside.

 - In a small bowl, whisk together the buttermilk and the egg.
 Pour this mixture evenly over the flour/butter mixture and blend together with a spatula until everything is just moist.
-Gently fold in the mini cinnamon chips, using your hands if necessary.
+Gently fold in the mini cinnamon chips, folding just a few times to distribute.½ cup (120mL) buttermilk, 1 large egg, 1 cup (120g) mini cinnamon chips1

 Notes

 - Mini cinnamon chips: these can be really difficult to find, even during fall/winter seasons.
 I usually find them at Walmart or Target in the fall/winter, and you can sometimes find them on Amazon.
-If you can’t find them at all, you can omit and still be left with delicious cinnamon scones!
+If you can’t find them at all, you can omit and still be left with delicious cinnamon scones OR you can make them from scratch with my friend Beth’s recipe.

 - Bench scraper: a bench scraper is my favorite way to cut scone dough.